-For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can get the lender to forgive the difference.
+For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can get the lender to forgive the remainder of the loan.

 The process of a short sale...

-Next, be sure to figure in your closing costs.
-My experience means I know to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs upon closing.
+Next, don't forget about your closing costs.
+My experience has taught me to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

-Finally, call your lender and let them know of your situation.
-They may even have a particular team that deals with short sales.
-Ask about their specific process.
+Finally, get in touch with your lender and make them aware of the situation.
+They may even have a specific department that deals with short sales.
+Ask about their specific procedures.
 Some lenders will be more inclined to work with you than others.
-They may be able to lessen your loan principal or make other arrangements.
-Your lender will have to give approval for the final sale.
+They may be able to lessen how much you owe or make other arrangements.
+Your lender will have to approve the final sale.